Posts

 Image

 Introduction This is a quick static analysis blog post. @solostalking shared with me on twitter a sample of a new stealer this morning.
 I decided to take a quick a look at it.
 Found how it decrypts the strings.
 It can be automated.
 I'll just showcase the algorithm. sample: https://app.any.run/tasks/69325fa1-b37e-41dc-a1f8-bb0038345a3d Decrypting the strings Since it's a .NET sample.
 Let's open it in DnSpy.
 Skimming through the methods of the main module, I found this one Obviously, seeing a loaded resource and some obfuscation + it returns a string, you think it's a string decryption method.
 It loads an encrypted resource.
 Uses the first and second parameters to calculate an offset.
 And finally a decryption routine.
-Notice how all the elements of the array are xored with the SAME BYTE which is the third parameter.
+Notice how all the elements of the array are xored with the SAME INTEGER which is the third parameter.
 We can make use of Cyberchef's XOR bruteforce and bulk decrypt everything in resource.
-We can recognize some strings such as chrome.exe etc...
-Bu...
+We can recognize some strings such as chrome.exe etc......

 Quick LummaC2 discussion (fnv1a instead of murmur2 !?)